Carravan/Lateral/README.md

 * Remaining duration, represented by the top-layer bar and the number in seconds remaining in white
 * Potential duration, represented by the bottom-layer bar and the potential duration of the buff/debuff in green

+Additionally
-* Taste for Blood additionally shows the damage increase of your active Taste for Blood
+* Taste for Blood shows the damage increase of your active Taste for Blood
+* Expose Armor will only show a potential bar with 5CP
 * Tracker bars are only active when their respective talents are active (except SnD)
-* Expose Armor will only show a potential bar with 5CP

 Slash commands:
 **/lateral** or **/lat**